siemdejong/libvips/ZARR_V3_UNSUPPORTED_FEATURES.md

 1. **Write-Only**: The current implementation is write-only.
 Reading Zarr arrays back into libvips is not supported.

-2. **Fixed Configuration**: Many codec and encoding options are hardcoded (e.g., gzip level 5, little-endian, `/` separator).
+2. **Configurable Compression**: Gzip (levels 1-9, default 5) and zstd (levels 1-22, default 3) compression levels are now fully configurable via `--gzip-level` and `--zstd-level` parameters.

-3. **Limited Data Types**: Only 5 of 13 core data types are supported, matching common libvips image formats.
+3. **Limited Data Types**: 12 of 13 core data types are supported, matching common libvips image formats.
+Bool, float16, and raw bytes are not supported.

 4. **No Groups**: Only single root-level arrays are supported.
 No hierarchical structures.